Get Your Best Mortgage Deal... FOR FREE!

 You are more likely to be approved for a guarantor mortgage if the potential guarantor…

-If your salary isn’t sufficient for a higher-income multiple mortgage, you may be able to access a bigger loan through a joint mortgage.
+If your salary isn’t sufficient for a higher-income multiple mortgage, you may be able to access a bigger loan through a Joint Income Mortgage.

 You might also consider this option if you want a mortgage that is 4.5 times your salary, as interest rate rises and the increase in house prices in some areas have made it difficult for some people to get on the property ladder.